Millihenries to Henries Conversion

 One millihenry is equal to 1/1,000 of a henry, which is the inductance of a conductor with one volt of electromotive force when the current is increased by one ampere per second.

 The millihenry is a multiple of the henry, which is the SI derived unit for electrical inductance.
-In the metric system, "milli" is the prefix for 10-3.
+In the metric system, "milli" is the prefix for thousandths, or 10-3.
 Millihenries can be abbreviated as mH; for example, 1 millihenry can be written as 1 mH.

 One henry is equal to the inductance of a conductor in which there is one volt of electromotive force when the current through the conductor is increased by one ampere per second.[1]